15 Best NFT Projects for 2023

 Members of the community build their collector scores by owning digital playing cards.

 Ari Meilich and Esteban Ordano worked together to develop Decentraland.
 The project is a metaverse that allows users to purchase parcels of digital land.
-Users can develop their land, with the only limit being their imagination.
+Users can develop and monetize their land, with the only limit being their imagination.

 Decentraland users can also explore land developed by other users and communicate with others in the NFT community.